 - Ensure the cargo is secure.
-And for pallet jacks, that includes the pallets, not just the product on the pallets.
-Improper engagement of the pallets on the jack’s forks can result in a cracked or damaged pallet, and a pallet jack accident.
-If your pallet jack is lifting and you hear wood cracking or splintering sounds, there’s a good chance the forks weren’t aligned correctly.
-Check the pallet for damage.
+This includes the pallets and all items on them.
+Misalignment of the pallets on the jack’s forks can result in a damaged pallet and an accident.
+If you hear cracking or splintering sounds when engaging a pallet, check to see if the forks are aligned correctly.
+Then check the pallet for damage.

 - Pay attention to warehouse entries and exits.
 Some warehouses have large plastic “flaps” for doors.
 Use caution when approaching.
-New drivers, not familiar with traffic flow, could accidentally exit and entry – or vice versa.
+New drivers, not familiar with traffic flow, could accidentally exit or enter.
 Also, pay attention around corners.
-Two pallet jacks approaching a corner too fast is an accident waiting to happen.
+Approaching a corner too fast is an accident waiting to happen.

-In addition to the safety tips described above, there are other steps workers can take to prevent pallet jack accidents.
-The majority of pallet jack accidents can be prevented, but not without a few essential safety practices and the right pallet jack training for operators.
+In addition to the safety tips described above, workers can take other steps to prevent pallet jack accidents.

 – Never place feet underneath the pallet jack